Anatomiclab/GastroFLOW/README.md

 Step 1: Run the script `machinelearn_internal.py`

 1. Modify the following lines in the script to specify the data paths.
-Note that the cross-validation fold needs to be modified manually:
+Note that the cross-validation fold needs to be modified manually.
+The fold of cross-validation is moditied through the "Cross10" while the number of "Cross" refers to the fold number:

 Line 111: `Train_data_path="801010/"` **(Specify the root path of the internal data)**

 Line 116: `data = pd.read_csv(Train_data_path+'train_cross10.csv')` **(Specify the file name of the training data)**

 Line 133: `data2 = pd.read_csv(Train_data_path+'test_cross10.csv')` **(Specify the file name of the testing data)**

 2. Modify Line 112 in the script to specify the path for saving the results: